CleanOak/diyconnect_PP4backend/README.md

 # **Credits**

-All credits and acknowledgements have been detailed in the main frontend repo. ***Link to be inserted here***
+All credits and acknowledgements have been detailed in the main frontend repo.
+[Link to Frontend README file](https://github.com/CleanOak/edenhub_frontend/blob/main/README.md)